IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 }
 ```

-The document can be retrieved either through the primary index using a key name of `"Customer_id"` and a value of `"4084"`, or via the secondary index using a key name of `"Address"` and a value of `{"Street":"1 Main Street","City":"New York","State":"NY"}`.
+The document can be retrieved either through the primary index using a keyname of `"Customer_id"` and a value of `"4084"`, or via the secondary index using a keyname of `"Address"` and a value of `{"Street":"1 Main Street","City":"New York","State":"NY"}`.
 When replacing documents, all active secondary indexes will be updated to reflect the latest `key:value` changes in the new version of the document.

-When secondary index key names are paired with an array, alternate keys will be generated for all the values in the array.
-For example, an alternate key name of `"Accounts"` would allow the above document to be retrieved using a value of `"Checking"` or `"Savings"`.
+When secondary index keynames are paired with an array, alternate keys will be generated for all the values in the array.
+For example, an alternate keyname of `"Accounts"` would allow the above document to be retrieved using a value of `"Checking"` or `"Savings"`.
 Pprimary keys are not allowed with array values.

 ### Creating and Activating Secondary Indexes

-A Secondary Index can be created only while the database is disconnected.
+A secondary index can be created only while the database is disconnected.
 However, it can be activated and built at any point in time after the successful creation of the index.
 Note that the time it takes to build an index is relative to the size of the database.
 All active indexes are updated whenever new documents are inserted, erased, or updated via the primary key or any other (active) alternate key.
 If a secondary index is no longer required, it can be switched to inactive (quiesced) across the sysplex.
 Activating secondary indexes will require obtaining several large (2 GB) temporary buffers.
 Ensure that any memory restrictions allow for the necessary buffers.

 Once a secondary index is switched to inactive, it will no longer be updated and may become out-of-sync with the documents in the database.
 While a secondary index is inactive, any requests to access documents via the index will fail.
 Switching the index to inactive will remove the additional overhead of maintaining that index.
 Inactive indexes can be re-activated and rebuilt by re-adding the index.